Training structure

 3 creditsEconomic instruments for water management

-3 creditsQualitative survey methods
+3 creditsQualitative research methods

 3 creditsThematic English 2